shaunclarke2333/terraform-wordpress-on-aws/README.md

 Load Balancer used to distribute requests across multiple web servers

-Route53 along with Amazon Certificate Manager used to connect to the website securely via user-friendly DNS names
+Route53 along with Amazon Certificate Manager used to connect to the website securely(SSL) via user-friendly DNS names